JetBrains/kotlin-web-site/docs/topics/reflection.md

 ### Bound class references

-You can get the reference to a class of a specific object with the same `::class` syntax by using the object as a receiver:
+You can get the reference to the class of a specific object with the same `::class` syntax by using the object as a receiver:

 ```kotlin
 val widget: Widget = ...
 assert(widget is GoodWidget) { "Bad widget: ${widget::class.qualifiedName}" }
 ```

-You obtain the reference to an exact class of an object, for instance `GoodWidget` or `BadWidget`, despite the type of the receiver expression (`Widget`).
+You will obtain the reference to the exact class of an object, for example, `GoodWidget` or `BadWidget`, regardless of the type of the receiver expression (`Widget`).

 ## Callable references

-References to functions, properties, and constructors, apart from introspecting the program structure, can also be called or used as instances of [function types](lambdas.md#function-types).
+References to functions, properties, and constructors can also be called or used as instances of [function types](lambdas.md#function-types).

-The common supertype for all callable references is [`KCallable<out R>`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-callable/index.html), where `R` is the return value type, which is the property type for properties, and the constructed type for constructors.
+The common supertype for all callable references is [`KCallable<out R>`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-callable/index.html), where `R` is the return value type.
+It is the property type for properties, and the constructed type for constructors.

 ### Function references

-When you have a named function declared like this:
+When you have a named function declared as below, you can call it directly (`isOdd(5)`):

 ```kotlin
 fun isOdd(x: Int) = x % 2 != 0
 ```

-You can call it directly (`isOdd(5)`).
-Alternatively, you can use it as a function type value: pass it to another function.
-To do this, use the `::` operator:
+Alternatively, you can use the function as a function type value, that is, pass it to another function.
+To do so, use the `::` operator:

 ```kotlin
 fun isOdd(x: Int) = x % 2 != 0